Weâ€™re falling for autumn.

 Cool-weather means an update to your homeâ€™s in- and exteriors.
 Fall dÃ©cor consists of vines, gourds, hay bales, and corn stalks.
 In October, jack-oâ€™-lanterns smile from front porches across the country.

 Fall is when many seasonal allergy sufferers either emerge from their summer havens or retreat into hibernation.
 The cooler air thwarts the growth of some allergens while breeding others.
 Many consider the cool crisp air of autumn Mother Natureâ€™s way of rewarding people for surviving the crippling heat of summer.

 Thoughts of fall send shivers of excitement down the spines of children from California to Maine and everywhere in between.
 Itâ€™s a signal that holidays are fast approaching.
 Many families have unique traditions in the fall, such as pumpkin patch excursions, Halloween shenanigans, or fireside snuggles.

 In the kitchen

 Who can deny the exceptional scent of fresh pumpkin bread or apple pie wafting through the air?

 Tennessee Wholesale Nurseries provides a plethora of perennials perfect for your fall flower garden.
-Feel free to contact us for more information or to allow one of our experienced tree, shrub, and flower experts to help you choose which fall-friendly foliage is suitable for you.
+Feel free to contact us for more information or allow one of our experienced tree, shrub, and flower experts to help you choose which fall-friendly foliage is suitable.